 Hi Tech & Digital Centre

-The new and innovative £17 million Centre provides a visionary facility for further education and training support towards ever-expanding hi tech, manufacturing, digital and creative sectors across Torbay, South Devon and wider regions.
-Watch the video below to find out more!
+The innovative £17 million Centre provides a visionary facility for further, higher education and skills training support towards ever-expanding hi tech, engineering, manufacturing, digital and creative sectors across Torbay, South Devon and wider regions.

 The inside of the building fulfils the vision of the minds behind it, with many large and open collaborative spaces that will encourage interaction across different subject areas.
-The range of subjects cover a range of levels from entry up to degree-level study and include; engineering, photonics, marine engineering and manufacturing, composites computing, esports and interactive media, art, graphic design, illustration, film and photography, law and business.
+The range of subjects cover a range of levels from entry up to degree-level study and include; engineering, photonics, marine engineering and manufacturing, composites computing, esports and interactive media, art, graphic design, film and photography, business enterprise and entrepreneurship.

 What you can study here